-- > Oversees the Company's accounting and financial reporting processes, audits of the financial statements, and internal controls over financial reporting. - Appoints the Company's independent registered public accounting firm and oversees the relationship, including by monitoring the auditor's independence, establishing the auditor's compensation and reviewing the scope of the auditor's work, including pre-approval of audit and non-audit services. - Reviews and discusses with our management and independent registered public accounting firm, the Company's interim and audited annual financial statements, and recommends to the Board whether the audited annual financial statements should be included in the Company's annual report on Form 10-K. - > Reviews management's report on its assessment of the effectiveness of internal control over financial reporting and the independent public accounting firm's report on the effectiveness of internal control over financial reporting. - > Reviews the adequacy and implementation of the Company's internal audit function, including a review of the scope and results of its program. - Reviews and approves or ratifies all transactions with related persons that are required to be disclosed in the proxy statement. - Discusses with management the Company's guidelines and policies related to enterprise risk assessment and risk management and assists the Board of Directors in its oversight of the enterprise risk management process, including privacy and cybersecurity risks.
+- > Oversees the Company's accounting and financial reporting processes, audits of the financial statements, and internal controls over financial reporting. - Appoints the Company's independent registered public accounting firm and oversees the relationship, including by monitoring the auditor's independence, establishing the auditor's compensation and reviewing the scope of the auditor's work, including pre-approval of audit and non-audit services. - Reviews and discusses with our management and independent registered public accounting firm, the Company's interim and audited annual financial statements, and recommends to the Board whether the audited annual financial statements should be included in the Company's annual report on Form 10-K. - Reviews management's report on its assessment of the effectiveness of internal control over financial reporting and the independent public accounting firm's report on the effectiveness of internal control over financial reporting. - Reviews the adequacy and effectiveness of the Company's internal controls, including a review of the scope and results of its program. - > Reviews and approves or ratifies all transactions with related persons that are required to be disclosed in the proxy statement. - > Reviews and discusses with management and the independent auditors earnings press releases. - > Discusses with management the Company's guidelines and policies related to enterprise risk assessment and risk management and assists the Board of Directors in its oversight of the Company's enterprise risk management process.